 If your blood sugar is significantly below Your Personalised Trigger, it’s time to eat.

-If you’re about to do an intense workout, you’re probably going to feel like trash, perform poorly and be even more likely to reach for the comfort foods later.
+If you’re about to do an intense workout, you’re probably going to feel like trash, perform poorly and be even more likely to reach for comfort foods later.

 Nutritious higher carb lower-fat food choices

 If you’re trying to boost your glucose and insulin quickly, it’s worth noting that starchy foods (rice, potato, etc.) will be better than fruit.
-Fruit contains fructose which is converted to fat in the liver, and so doesn’t keep us away from the carb+fat zone we’re trying to avoid.
+Fruit contains fructose which is converted to fat in the liver, so doesn’t keep us away from the carb+fat zone we’re trying to avoid.

 Fruits and vegetables